 Make sure that the function and operation of the rupture disk is not impeded through the installation of the device.
-The position of the rupture disk is indicated on a sticker applied over it.
-If the rupture disk is triggered, the sticker is destroyed.
-The disk can therefore be visually monitored.
-For additional information that is relevant to the process ($\rightarrow \cong 88$).
+The position of the rupture disk is indicated on a sticker beside it.
+For additional information that is relevant to the process ( $\rightarrow \square 88$ ).